 “You may not know in the short run.
 When I do church consulting, my initial assessments with pastors can sometimes be confusing, especially when there is the appearance of humility and a willingness to participate fully.
-But in time, the narcissistic leader will reveal [themself].
+But in time, the narcissistic leader will reveal [themselves].
 You may notice that the initial willingness and winsomeness turns to resistance and rage.”

 However, over the course of someone’s lifetime, it becomes more evident.

-“This is someone who is internally split and self deceived, and so the pattern can look like a Jekyll/Hyde phenomenon where you will see the nice, spiritual side of the person but you’ll also discover the toxic, harmful side in time,” DeGroat explains.
+“This is someone who is internally split and self-deceived, and so the pattern can look like a Jekyll/Hyde phenomenon where you will see the nice, spiritual side of the person but you’ll also discover the toxic, harmful side in time,” DeGroat explains.

 Why your church is in danger

-“I do think churches are particularly susceptible, because we use the language of sin, brokenness, weakness, neediness, and more when we talk about the Gospel.
+“I do think churches are particularly susceptible because we use the language of sin, brokenness, weakness, neediness, and more when we talk about the gospel.
 But churches and Christian organisations are not immune to a culture of celebrity and a misuse of power.
 And so, fauxnerability simply ‘works’ for these leaders.
 Their appearance, at least on stage, seems to have all the markings of humble leadership, but it is anything but that,” he says.

 “In the church, they may even talk about their ‘sin’, but it is usually abstract and they have a very hard time acknowledging real and specific ways that they hurt people.
-The capacity for spiritual abuse is significant, because this is someone who generally has trust with people because of the appearance of humility, but who has the capacity to hurt and harm deeply,” he says.
+The capacity for spiritual abuse is significant because this is someone who generally has trust with people because of the appearance of humility, but who has the capacity to hurt and harm deeply,” he says.

 “I think it’s appropriate to have empathy … but we also need to demonstrate accountability.” – Chuck DeGroat

-“Does [the leader] simply talk about humility, or manifest humility and curiosity in everyday conversations and through leadership?
-Do [they] talk about sin and brokenness abstractly, or can [they] specifically and personally name and confess the ways [their] sin and brokenness show up in real time?”
+“Does [the leader] simply talk about humility or manifest humility and curiosity in everyday conversations and through leadership?
+Do [they] talk about sin and brokenness abstractly, or can [they] specifically and personally name and confess the ways [their] sin and brokenness show up in real-time?”
 DeGroat asks.

 What’s the best response?

 This approach is consistent with the Bible’s wisdom about a person’s true character being reflected in the fruit of their lives (Matthew 7:16), and the need for love to be expressed in action, not merely words (1 John 3:18).
-But responding to fauxnerability as a Christian can be also be confusing – especially when showing grace for an offender’s brokenness, or responding to their repentance.
+But responding to fauxnerability as a Christian can also be confusing – especially when showing grace for an offender’s brokenness, or responding to their repentance.